haakco/deploying-laravel-app/Stage_0/README.md

 For the example, we are just going to create the smallest server possible, though you may need to select a larger one if you need more performance.

-We'll be using Ubuntu 20.10 mainly as we'll be using that in later stages when playing with Kubernetes.

-You may also have better luck with 20.04 as it's the long term release version.
+We'll be using Ubuntu 20.04 mainly as it's the long term release version.

 Please pick the distribution you know.